IRO PATTERN TILES.

 MARKET ANALYSIS

 Iro is heavily inspired by Montessori school toys, as their interactive nature allows kids to learn in real time as they play.
-The tactile experience is a central part to how kids are able to learn with Iro, gaining a better understanding of how shapes interact with one another.
+Tactile experiences are a central part to how kids are able to learn with Iro, gaining a better understanding of how shapes interact with one another.
 The emphasis on natural materials took aesthetic importance as well because I wanted the toy to be something that could be left out and not seen as bothersome in the lived space.
 The pattern tiles felt like a natural choice because they are visually stimulating and provide the tactile experience of Montessori toys.

 DESIGN HISTORY